AaronWatters/jp_proxy_widget/README.md

     $ pip install -e .
     $ jupyter nbextension install --py --symlink --sys-prefix jp_proxy_widget
     $ jupyter nbextension enable --py --sys-prefix jp_proxy_widget

+For jupyterlab also do

+    $ jupyter labextension install js

+The following must have been run once at sometime in the past:

+    $ jupyter labextension install @jupyter-widgets/jupyterlab-manager